 - Degenerative processes are the most frequently encountered problem at the VA, and understanding these conditions and treatment options is emphasized.

 Education is provided side by side with faculty physicians in the outpatient clinic as well as in the operating room.
 Considerable opportunity is available for longitudinal follow-up of patients from preoperative assessment through postoperative management.
 Team coverage is provided in the training room of the UCSD Intercollegiate Athletic Program.
 There is opportunity for the residents to be the team physician for high school football teams.

 Specific attention is directed at gradual development of arthroscopic skills.
-Training includes model practice and progresses from basic arthroscopic techniques through advanced procedures such as arthroscopic rotator cuff repair, instability management of the shoulder, posterior cruciate ligament reconstruction and meniscal allograft replacement.
+Training includes model practice including simulation, and progresses from basic arthroscopic techniques through advanced procedures such as arthroscopic rotator cuff repair, instability management of the shoulder, posterior cruciate ligament reconstruction and meniscal allograft replacement.
 Emphasis is placed upon the basic science foundations of current procedures in preparation for future scientific and technologic advances in the field of sports medicine.

 A large number of arthroscopic and open procedures are performed.
 Residents are expected to learn the surgical principals and techniques of open knee and shoulder surgery as well as diagnostic and surgical arthroscopy.
 Commonly treated disorders include: